What to do before you leave home

 If you are unable to attend for any reason, please tell us as soon as possible so your appointment can be given to another patient.

-You can do this online or by calling the number on your letter.
+You can change or cancel your appointment online or by calling the number on your letter.

 If you do not contact us, this will affect your position on our waiting list.